CSE-SouthwestHS/PrisonersDilemmaSWHS-MASTER/README.md

 Any number of modules can be given.

 Additional Options:
 * `-s` argument:  Allows you to manually step into each round with the enter key.
-Good for small groups or one on ones
+Good for small groups
 * `-r` argument:  Randomizes player order.
 * `-e` argument:  Error messages from player modules are suppressed when printing results.